maxnus/btensor/docs/source/quickstart.rst

    >>> print(point3[basis2].to_numpy())
    [0.
 1.]

-This is an example of a **passive** transformation.
+This is an example of a **passive** transformation, meaning that while basis and representation change, the (abstract) point itself does not move in space.

+On the other hand, the
+:ref:`replace_basis <api/_autosummary/btensor.tensor.Tensor.replace_basis:Tensor.replace\\_basis>` method can be used
-In order to replace the basis while keeping the representation fixed, the ``replace_basis`` method can be used:
+to replace the basis while keeping the representation fixed:

 .. code-block:: python